Amankalyankar/TravelGenie/README.md

 # TravelGenie ✈️

 TravelGenie is an AI-powered travel itinerary generator that creates personalized, day-by-day travel plans.
-It uses Groq's high-speed Llama 4 Scout model for generation, the Google Maps API for geographical accuracy, and a sleek, responsive frontend built with React and Tailwind CSS.

 ## About The Project